corumj/ansible-demo/README.md

 It incorporates a variety of playbooks from other Git projects and is meant to be somewhat modular so it can grow with time.

 # Demo includes: * some or all of this might not be implemented yet *
+  * ServiceNow
+    * Custom Credentials
+    * Tower API
+    * Compliance (basic because we don't have all day in a demo to wait for a CIS standard to scan)
   * Using collections and roles
   * AWS Inventory & Provisioning
   * Config Management